Pereirics/Projeto-SO/README.md

 We will be using named pipes and unnamed pipes to communicate between files and between processes.

+## Grade
+The final grade was 17.5.
+Some aspects we were told to improve were: add forks in the functionalities that execute on the monitor side, add individual FIFO's for each PID file instead of one universal one.

 ## Usage

 Here is a how the program should be used: